kjendrzyca/kjendrzyca.github.io/_posts/2015-04-02-3monitorswontsolveyourproblems.md

 The important thing is that you are not keeping those intrusive thoughts in your mind.
 You are less stressed because you are not going to forget anything.

 ## So maybe just one monitor?
 After I introduced all those techniques my workflow became simple.
 I feel comfortable with using only one monitor.
-Every time I see someone working on 3 monitors (or more) I believe he's not well-organized.
+Every time I see someone working on 3 monitors (or more) I believe ~~he's not~~ he might be not well-organized.

 Of course some people are brilliant and are able to manage working even on 3 monitors.
 Some people need to, for example stock exchange employees.